fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-The GraphQL schema reflects the database schema: we have agents, authors and books with the relationships between them as described previously.
-As part of the GraphQL schema we also define queries (ways to access the data stored on our server) and mutations (methods for modifying the stored data), along with the inputs, as required by the mutations.
+The GraphQL schema reflects the database schema: we have agents, authors, and books, along with the relationships between them as described previously.
+The GraphQL schema also defines queries (ways to access the data stored on our server) and mutations (methods for modifying the stored data), and `Input` types used by the mutations.

-`gqlgen` is a so-called "schema-first" GraphQL library/toolkit for Go.
-Similarly to `sqlc`, it works by automatically generating boilerplate code required to build a server given a GraphQL schema.
+`gqlgen` is a "schema-first" GraphQL library/toolkit for Go.
+Similarly to `sqlc`, it works by generating much of the code required to build a server for a given a GraphQL schema.
 I recommend the [introductory post about gqlgen by Adam Scarr](https://99designs.com.au/blog/engineering/gqlgen-a-graphql-server-generator-for-go/) outlining different approaches to building GraphQL servers, and explaining where the schema-first approach used by `gqlgen` sits in the matrix of possible approaches.
-For an alternative take you could also read a post [outlining possible shortcomings of the schema-first approach by Nikolas Burk](https://www.prisma.io/blog/the-problems-of-schema-first-graphql-development-x1mn4cb0tyl3), one of the devs working on the Prisma project.
+For an alternative take you could also read [a post outlining the shortcomings of the schema-first approach by Nikolas Burk](https://www.prisma.io/blog/the-problems-of-schema-first-graphql-development-x1mn4cb0tyl3), one of the devs working on the Prisma project.
 For what it's worth, I've tried both approaches and I'm personally a fan on the approach used by `gqlgen`.

-Like `sqlc`, `gqlgen` needs to be configured so let's create the configuration file:
+Like `sqlc`, `gqlgen` needs to be configured, so let's create the configuration file:

 ```
 > touch gqlgen.yml